OpenFlutter/k_chart/README.md

                 secondaryState: _secondaryState,// Decide what the sub view shows
                 fixedLength: 2,// Displayed decimal precision
                 timeFormat: TimeFormat.YEAR_MONTH_DAY,
-                onLoadMore: () {},// Called when the list is swiped to the far left,use it load history.
+                onLoadMore: (bool a) {},// Called when the data scrolls to the end.
+When a is true, it means the user is pulled to the end of the right side of the data.
+When a
+                // is false, it means the user is pulled to the end of the left side of the data.
                 maDayList: [5,10,20],// Display of MA,This parameter must be equal to DataUtil.calculate‘s maDayList
                 bgColor: [Colors.black, Colors.black],// The background color of the chart is gradient
                 isChinese: true,// Graphic language